Where can I see a list of course offerings?

 Do I need to take a placement test for language courses?

-Language placement tests for Spanish, French, and Latin are required only for students who wish to enroll in a course beyond level one.
+Language placement tests for Spanish, French, and Latin are required for students who wish to enroll in a course beyond level one.

 How are math and science placements decided?

 The Academic Team works with our Math and Science Department Heads to review the academic information for each incoming student and to determine the best course placement.
-Should the student show evidence of needing to be re-assigned, we will do so during the add-drop period at the start of the fall semester.
+Should the student show evidence of needing to be re-assigned, we will do so during the add-drop period at the start of the Fall semester.

 How do I choose my electives?